paleoipsl/pyanalyseries/README.md

 - PyQt6

 ⚠️ macOS:
-PyQt6 requires macOS ≥ 13 (Ventura).
+macOS 13+ recommended. macOS 12 not guaranteed.

 ##### Get the application